lifelike/countersheetsextension/README.md

 Included examples in the documentation (the SVG and CSV files) are copyright Pelle Nilsson and made avilable under the Creative Commons Zero License (https://creativecommons.org/publicdomain/zero/1.0/) for any use (including commercial).
-All images used in the examples are by KenneyNL (https://kenney.itch.io/) made available under the Creative Commons Zero License.
+Some images used in the examples are by KenneyNL (https://kenney.itch.io/) made available under the Creative Commons Zero License.